Jason2Brownlee/MachineLearningMischief/examples/seed_hacking.md

 ### Discussion

 Lots of people struggling with choosing/optimizing the random seed out there in the wild.
-Not enough background on stochastic optimization IMHO, but that's okay.
+Not enough background in statistics/stochastic optimization IMHO, but that's okay.

 * [Am I creating bias by using the same random seed over and over?](https://stats.stackexchange.com/questions/80407/am-i-creating-bias-by-using-the-same-random-seed-over-and-over)
 * [Choosing the "Correct" Seed for Reproducible Research/Results](https://stats.stackexchange.com/questions/335936/choosing-the-correct-seed-for-reproducible-research-results)